-The Student Support Fund can offer support to UK students who are experiencing financial difficulties.
+The university can offer support to UK students who are experiencing financial difficulties.

-The Student Support Fund is subject to review and as such, it is not guaranteed to be available every academic year or during the whole of an academic year.
+Support from the schemes below is subject to review and as such, it is not guaranteed to be available every academic year or during the whole of an academic year.

 The Care Leaver Bursary is for students studying at a USW campus, who are currently in the care of a Local Authority or have been in the care of a Local Authority three years prior to commencing their course.

 Students who have disclosed that they are a Care Leaver will be contacted with information on how to apply for the Care Leaver Bursary and will be required to provide evidence from a Local Authority or relevant organisation before the Fund closure deadline.

 If you are a 'Home’ student, studying at a USW campus and have lived in hostels and homeless shelters with no fixed abode in the 6 months prior to commencing your course, or during your course, you may be eligible for the Homeless Bursary.
 (Please note that, as this is given to assist with Summer living costs between academic years, you cannot also be granted this bursary if you are in receipt of a USW Care Leaver Bursary.)

 You will need to provide a signed letter from the Foyer/Homeless Shelter confirming your stay before the Fund closure deadline.
 If you are unable to provide proof please make an appointment with a Money and Support Adviser to discuss your situation.